remobile/react-native-camera/README.md

 # React Native Camera (remobile)
-A cordova camera for react-native, supprt for ios and android
+A cordova camera for react-native, support for ios and android

 ## Installation
 ```sh